Sera Markoff

-Sera Brodie Markoff (born 6 July 1971) is an American astrophysicist and full professor of theoretical high energy astrophysics at the Anton Pannekoek Institute for Astronomy, University of Amsterdam.
+Sera Brodie Markoff (born 6 July 1971) is an American astrophysicist and is the Plumian Professor of Astronomy and Experimental Philosophy at the University of Cambridge.
 She is a member of the Event Horizon Telescope team that produced the first image of a black hole.

 Education and career

 Sera Markoff studied physics at the Massachusetts Institute of Technology and was awarded a Bachelor's of Science in Physics in 1993.
 In 1996 she gained a Master of Arts from the University of Arizona in theoretical astrophysics, and in 2000 she gained a PhD in the same field.
 She was an Alexander von Humboldt Foundation Research Fellow at the Max Planck Institute for Radio Astronomy in Bonn from 2000 to 2002 and a National Science Foundation Astronomy & Astrophysics Postdoctoral Fellow at the Massachusetts Institute of Technology from 2002 to 2005.
 In 2006 she joined the University of Amsterdam as an assistant professor, and was promoted to associate professor in 2008 and to professor in 2017.
+From 2015 she was a full professor of theoretical high energy astrophysics at the Anton Pannekoek Institute for Astronomy, University of Amsterdam, until her appointment as Plumian Professor of Astronomy and Experimental Philosophy at the University of Cambridge in December 2025.

 In 2019 she became editor of the journal Astroparticle Physics.